-of the safety award programs offer member general and specialty
+of the safety awards programs offer member general and specialty

 contractor firms the opportunity to nominate field superintendents and